peopleware/openapi/resource/search-index.md

 - `fuzzy`: array of strings on which the represented resource is to be found with a fuzzy match

-- `dependendencies`: array of canonical URIs of the resources the represented resource depends on; when the search index document for the referenced resources is updated, the search index document for the represented resource needs to be updated too
+- `dependencies`: array of canonical URIs of the resources the represented resource depends on; used to find collections of associated dependent represented resources from a resource that is a dependency

 - `content`: A data structure that is different for each resource, but has some common properties:

   - `structureVersion`: an integer describing the version of this data structure
   - `discriminator`: the type of represented resource

-- `referencedContent`: Dictionary of property names to canonical URIs of other resources.
+- `referenced`: Dictionary of property names to canonical URIs of other resources.
 The search document of the referenced resources will be spliced into the content by the search topic handler.
+When the search index document for the referenced resources is updated, the search index document for the represented resource needs to be updated too.

 The `content` is, more or less, what will be returned to a client when a search matches.
 The client uses the `content` to show search results quickly, without additional service calls.
 The `content` contains the `discriminator`, so the